yutaro-sakamoto/github-activity-metrics-aws/README.md

 > [!CAUTION]
 > New customer access to Amazon Timestream for LiveAnalytics, which is a core of this system, will be closed on 6/20/25.
 > https://aws.amazon.com/about-aws/whats-new/2025/05/aws-service-changes/
+>
+> The new version is available in https://github.com/yutaro-sakamoto/github-activity-metrics-aws-2

 This project constructs the instructure which collects GitHub Webhook data, stores it and visualizes it.